johannesholmberg/archive.holmberg.io/source/reading/_posts/2016-09-05-about-grace.md

 I got to know how Winkler dealed with his surroundings in the most freezing part of Alaska as well as in the tropical heat on St. Vincent, a remote Caribbean island.
 The book has a slow paced, almost poetic style and it works so well for me.
 It lets me breath, and think.

 I regard this book dearly and Anthony Doerr has quickly become one of my favorite authors.
-Earlier this year I read *[All the Light We Cannot See]({{ site.url }}/reading/all-the-light-we-cannot-see/)* which also had a beautiful story with memorable characters.
+Earlier this year I read *[All the Light We Cannot See]* which also had a beautiful story with memorable characters.

 {% include book-highlights.html %}

+[All the Light We Cannot See]: {{ site.url }}{% post_url 2016-02-21-all-the-light-we-cannot-see %}